 Numbers can really help a company paint a picture of the hiring process.
 For instance, the average time-to-hire from a company career site is 45 days.
 For each open position, employers receive about 118 applications on average.
-Only about 17 percent of employers find candidates with the skills they need for their company.
+Only 17 percent of 516 hiring managers said that job seekers have the skills and traits their organization is looking for in a candidate.
 These numbers explain just how tough the recruiting process can be.

 Companies can quickly and efficiently tailor their strategy to the practices garnering the best results if they pay attention to recruitment analytics.
 Simplicant’s next-generation platform and applicant tracking system make it easier than ever to use analytics to discover what in your process works and what needs to be tweaked.